Additional menu

 Who should buy prenatal vitamins?

-The first is that, if you are actively trying to get pregnant, you should already be taking a prenatal vitamin.
+Women who are trying to get pregnant, but aren’t yet.
+If you are actively trying to get pregnant, you should already be taking a prenatal vitamin.
 The reasoning behind this is that it’s not immediately obvious when you actually conceive a baby, and as a result, you want to make sure your vitamin and mineral levels are optimal for your entire pregnancy.

+Women who are breastfeeding.
 Furthermore, you should keep taking a prenatal vitamin after giving birth, since your baby is going to get its nutrients via your breast milk as long for as you are breastfeeding.

 As you might imagine, optimal levels of vitamins and minerals in your body translate directly to optimal levels of vitamins and minerals into your breast milk.
 So, prenatal vitamins are not just for women who are currently pregnant.